 Estimated Flight Price: London to Blaise Diagne approx. £600 return

 Conservation Donation from Wise Birding: £150 – £200

-Target Species: Quail Plover, Golden Nightjar, Scissor-tailed Kite, Cricket Warbler, River Prinia, Chestnut-bellied Sandgrouse, Little Grey Woodpecker, Sennar Penduline Tit, Temminck’s Courser and a good selection of commoner West African and Sahelian specialities.
+Target Species: Quail-Plover, Golden Nightjar, Scissor-tailed Kite, White-crested Tiger Heron, Arabian Bustard, Black-crowned Crane, Cricket Warbler, River Prinia, Chestnut-bellied Sandgrouse, Little Grey Woodpecker, Sennar Penduline Tit, Temminck’s Courser and a good selection of commoner West African and Sahelian specialities.

 DAY 5: Djoudj National Park

-A full day exploring the fabulous Djoudj NP where we will look for the scarce Arabian Bustard, River Prinia and see the amazing spectacle of thousands of wildfowl and Flamingos.
+A full day exploring the fabulous Djoudj NP where we will look for the scarce Arabian Bustard, River Prinia, Black-crowned Crane and see the amazing spectacle of thousands of wildfowl and Flamingos.
+We will take a boat trip to see the impressive breeding colony of Great White Pelicans and then rest a while during the heat of the day and have lunch.
+The afternoon will be spent targeting any species that we have missed during the morning.
 We also have a good chance of seeing some mammals including African Golden Wolf.
 Overnight near Saint Louis

 Please note this is a flexible itinerary which may need to be adjusted slightly dependent on arrival / departure times, weather conditions and the most recent information from our local guides